aavotins/HiQBioDiv_EGVs/docs/04-RawGeodata.md

 Topsoil characteristics in Latvia were mapped in the mid-20th century, almost exclusively in farmlands.
-With time, data were digitised and combined with some other information creating artefacts.
+With time, data were digitised and combined with some other information resulting in artefacts.
 Therefore preprocessing was necessary.
-The version we used was obtained form project "GOODWATER" C1D1_Deliverable_R2.
+The version we used was obtained from the project "GOODWATER" C1D1_Deliverable_R2.

 File is stored at `Geodata/2024/Soils/TopSoil_LV/`.

 Preprocessing included:

-- reclassification:
+- reclassification based on the field `GrSast`:

-    - we coded as `clay` (3) following labels from field `GrSast` - "M","M1","Mp","M2","sM1","sMp1";
+    - `sand` (1): "mS", "mSp", "S", "sS", "iS", "Gr", "mGr", "D";

-    - we coded as `silt` (2) following labels from field `GrSast` - "sM", "sMp", "M2", "sM2", "sMp2", "sM3", "sMp3";
+    - `silt` (2): "sM", "sMp", "sM2", "sMp2", "sM3", "sMp3";

-    - we coded as `sand` (1) following labels from field `GrSast` - "mS", "mSp", "S", "sS", "iS", "Gr", "mGr", "D";
+    - `clay` (3): "M","M1","Mp","M2","sM1","sMp1";

-    - we coded as `organic` (4) following labels from field `GrSast` - "l", "vd", "vj", "n","T";
+    - `organic` (4): "l", "vd", "vj", "n","T";

-    - left others as unclassified.
+    - and other categories were left unclassified.

 - coordinate transformation to epsg:3059;

-- invsestigated resulting layer looking for anomalies by scrolling in interactive GIS.
-Investigations led to exclusion of land parcels from 200 ha.
+- invsestigation of the resulting layer looking for anomalies by scrolling in interactive GIS, which led to exclusion of land parcels larger than 200 ha.

-- rasterization to 10 m template with highest class code prevailing.
+- rasterization to 10 m template with the highest class code prevailing.